animeshramesh/interview-prep/Python/Running_Notes.md

 # Linked List
 - Use double ended linked list
-- Fast and slow to detect cycle
+- Fast and slow to detect cycle, midpoint
 - Reverse a linked list in place

 # Trees